Jump to a section:

 The Psychology of Cognitive Biases

 Cognitive biases are integral parts of our mental makeup and decision-making process.
 They stem from our brains’ inherent need to simplify information processing.
-Our brains cannot possibly process all the information we encounter at any given moment, so they use shortcuts known as heuristics, which often result in cognitive biases.
+Our brains cannot possibly process all the information we encounter at any given moment, so they use shortcuts known as heuristics, often resulting in cognitive biases.

 How Cognitive Biases are Formed